YouTube Sentiment Analysis for 2018 Oscar Nominee Trailers

 The skills we demoed here can be learned in NYC Data Science Academy's Data Science with Machine Learning bootcamp.

 My Shiny project is on sentiment analysis on YouTube comments on movie trailers of Oscar Best Picture Nominees in 2018.
 Sentiment Analysis is a commonly used data analytic practice to trace how customers are feeling about certain products by analyzing their choice of words.

 Through the analysis of Youtube comments, I could find several interesting correlations between popularity and Oscar nomination.
 In order to analyze movie fans' comment, I conducted multiple data experiments that included: simple numerical EDA, sentiment analysis, word cloud, and bigrams.
 As I walk you through my project, I will explain in more detail what each observations demonstrated about these movies.

-This dataset was provided by Promptcloud in Kaggle to study Youtube comments posted for the Oscar-nominated movie trailers.
-Datasets have all the comments posted till 6th March 2018 and they include timestamps, comment_texts, likes, has_replies, and number_of_replies.
-Through observation of the dataset, I was able to analyze popular sentiments on movies in multiple angles including comment counts, frequently used words, transition in popular sentiments according to a timeline, etc.
+This dataset was provided by Promptcloud in Kaggle to study YouTube comments posted for the Oscar-nominated movie trailers.
+Datasets have all the comments posted till 6th March 2018 that include timestamps, comment_texts, likes, has_replies, and number_of_replies.
+Through observation of the dataset, I was able to analyze popular sentiments on movies from multiple angles, including comment counts, frequently used words, transition in popular sentiments according to a timeline, etc.